More Vindictiveness at "The Point"

 We’re also told that a government agency that gives out a paltry $150 million in corporate research grants to companies is a source of government waste and corporate welfare, while Hyman says nothing about the billions upon billions corporations rack up in government welfare via undeserved tax breaks.
 Could this have anything to do with the fact that most of the companies that receive the small pittance of government research grants happen to be located In the blue (and research-intensive) states such as California, New York, and Massachusetts?
 I’m just wondering.

-one of his recent editorials, Hyman attacks John Kerry because one of Kerry’s spokesmen used the term “serial liars” in referring to a group of Vietnam Veterans, a group that includes Medal of Honor winners and former POWs Bud Day and Leo Thorsness.
-Hyman characterizes this as an unprovoked attack on wizened American heroes by a bitter and vindictive loser:
+But one Point commentary deserves a dishonorable mention for its dishonesty.
+In one of his recent editorials, Hyman attacks John Kerry because one of Kerry’s spokesmen used the term “serial liars” in referring to a group of Vietnam Veterans, a group that includes Medal of Honor winners and former POWs Bud Day and Leo Thorsness.
+Hyman characterizes this as an unprovoked attack on wizened American heroes by a bitter and vindictive loser: This is the latest attack in a battle that has continued since last year.
+A

 lawsuit has been filed against Day's Vietnam veterans group.
 Swept up into this